rileydakota/crx-analyzer/README.md

 crx-analyzer is a Python tool for analyzing browser extensions through a risk management lens.
 It is designed to help you understand the risks associated with a browser extension, and enable you to make informed decisions about whether to use it.
 In addition, it can also be used to aid analysts in hunting for potentially malicious extensions.

-crx-analyzer was inspired by the [crxcavator](https://crxcavator.io/docs.html#/), and uses some of the same risk scoring techniques, but is focuesd on providing a local, open source implementation that won't have the risk of being taken down/no longer hosted.
+crx-analyzer was inspired by the [crxcavator](https://crxcavator.io/docs.html#/) tool, and uses some of the same risk scoring techniques, but is focuesd on providing a local, open source implementation that won't have the risk of being taken down/no longer hosted.

 crx-analyzer works by downloading the zipped extension file (crx) from the respective browser's extension store, and then extracting the files to a temporary directory.
 It parses the manifest.json file to get the extension's permissions, and then uses basic pattern matching to extract URLs that are referenced in the extension's code